iivanoo/covid-apps-observer/data/data_us/reports/resources/com.citymd.android.city.citymd___12.0.16.005_01/report.md

 > Needed someone in a hurry.
 CityMD virtual Dr's were there to help.<br> :date: __2021-01-06 02:10:59__

 > Awesome<br> :date: __2020-12-20 20:03:12__

-> Didnt want to go out in the snow but also couldnt continue dealing with strep throat and this was the perfect solution.
-The app even suggested pharmacies that will deliver my prescription.
-I'm so grateful I found this solution!<br> :date: __2020-12-19 19:12:15__